 The team at Miniprobes design and build a range of exquisitely small imaging probes for optical coherence tomography (OCT).
 Our 3D scanning probes are as small as a pen and can scan a 5mm field of view.
 Configured for common-path OCT, they avoid the need for an interferometer by generating their own internal reference reflection.

 We also produce custom imaging needles for custom applications.
 Encased in a stainless steel needle, allowing you to insert the probe deep below the surface of whatever you want to image.
 Our customised needle handpiece contains a fully-functioning OCT interferometer, allowing the imaging needle to be connected to a range of OCT scanners.
 For details, please contact us.

-Our imaging needles use an all-fibre optical design, fusing together small lengths of no-core and GRIN fiber to shape the light beam.
+Our probes use an all-fibre optical design, fusing together small lengths of no-core and GRIN fiber to shape the light beam.
 Each piece of fiber is only a few hundred microns in length.

 Scolaro et al., “High-sensitivity anastigmatic imaging needle for optical coherence tomography,” Optics Letters, 37(24):5247-5249, 2012

 What you get in the box